bsayli/spring-boot-openapi-generics-clients/docs/index.md

 # Spring Boot OpenAPI Generics Clients

+> A production-grade blueprint for generics-aware API clients built with Spring Boot and OpenAPI Generator.

 Welcome! 👋

 This project demonstrates a **modern, generics-aware OpenAPI client generation pattern** for Spring Boot 3.4+, featuring